New Age: Spirit and channeling

+A conduit, in esoterism, and spiritual discourse, is a specific object, person, location, or process (such as engaging in a séance or entering a trance, or using psychedelic medicines) which allows a person to connect or communicate with a spiritual realm, metaphysical energy, or spiritual entity, or vice versa.
+The use of such a conduit may be entirely metaphoric or symbolic, or it may be earnestly believed to be functional.

 MacKian argued that a central, but often overlooked, element of the phenomenon was an emphasis on "spirit", and in particular participants' desire for a relationship with spirit.
 Many practitioners in her UK-focused study described themselves as "workers for spirit", expressing the desire to help people learn about spirit.
 They understood various material signs as marking the presence of spirit, for instance, the unexpected appearance of a feather.
 New Agers often call upon this spirit to assist them in everyday situations, for instance, to ease the traffic flow on their way to work.

 New Age literature often refers to benevolent non-human spirit-beings who are interested in humanity's spiritual development; these are variously referred to as angels, guardian angels, personal guides, masters, teachers, and contacts.
 New Age angelology is nevertheless unsystematic, reflecting the idiosyncrasies of individual authors.
 The figure of Jesus Christ is often mentioned within New Age literature as a mediating principle between divinity and humanity, as well as an exemplar of a spiritually advanced human being.

 Although not present in every New Age group, a core belief within the milieu is in channeling.
 This is the idea that humans beings, sometimes (although not always) in a state of trance, can act "as a channel of information from sources other than their normal selves".
 These sources are varyingly described as being God, gods and goddesses, ascended masters, spirit guides, extraterrestrials, angels, devas, historical figures, the collective unconscious, elementals, or nature spirits.
 Hanegraaff described channeling as a form of "articulated revelation", and identified four forms: trance channeling, automatisms, clairaudient channeling, and open channeling.